lucianosarno/ruby_parser/README.md

 ## Instructions for use

 To check and use this project, please clone this repo into your local environment and run the file main.rb.
+Please notice that you will need to use 'bundle install' to get the required gems for the project work on your environment.

 ## Author